1921 Centre vs. Harvard football game: Recent years

-After football was played only informally at Harvard in 1917 and 1918 because of World War I, the team returned in 1919 under the leadership of new head coach Bob Fisher.
+Football was played only informally at Harvard in 1917 and 1918 because of World War I. The team returned in 1919 under the leadership of new head coach Bob Fisher.
 Harvard finished their 1919 season with an undefeated record; they did not allow a point to be scored against them for the first six games of the season, until a 10–10 tie with Princeton.
-They went on to win the Tournament East-West Football Game against Oregon, 7–6, and were retroactively named the outright national champions by two selectors.
-The team continued their success in 1920, finishing the season with another undefeated record which was again blemished only by a tie with Princeton.
-The Crimson were again retroactively selected to a share of the national championship, though this time only by one selector as the majority chose undefeated and untied California instead.
+They went on to win the Tournament East-West Football Game against Oregon, 7–6, and were retroactively named outright national champions by two selectors, the Helms Athletic Foundation and the Houlgate System.
+The team continued its success in 1920, finishing the season with another undefeated record which was similarly blemished only by a tie with Princeton.
+The Crimson were again retroactively selected to a share of the national championship, though this time only by one selector, the Boand System, as the majority chose undefeated and untied California instead.